msackton/taelgarverse1720/docs/campaigns/cleenseau-campaign/cleenseau-campaign.md

 ---
 {title: Cleenseau Campaign}
 ---
 The game begins in late October in the year 5852 since the birth of the world, as the dwarves count, or as the year is more usually known in [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>), 7 Robert I, the 7th year of King [Robert I](<../../people/historical-figures/sembaran-royalty/robert-i.md>) of [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)'s reign.
-Scholars of the ancient [Drankorian Empire](<../../history/drankorian-era/drankorian-empire.md>) would say the year was DR 1719 and many across The Green Sea Region would use those count of years.
+Scholars of the ancient [Drankorian Empire](<../../history/drankorian-era/drankorian-empire.md>) would say the year was DR 1719 and many across the [Western Green Sea Region](<../../gazetteer/western-green-sea/western-green-sea-region.md>) would use those count of years.

 In [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>), the summer has been bad.
 The monsoon rains which usually arrive in April and bring nurturing rain in gentle measure from the [Green Sea](<../../gazetteer/green-sea.md>) came late, and when they did come, brought downpours and flooding.
 A diplomatic envoy from Zovcka was found murdered in her bedchamber while visiting the king in [Embry](<../../gazetteer/greater-sembara/sembara/heartlands/embry.md>), and [Robert I](<../../people/historical-figures/sembaran-royalty/robert-i.md>) mishandling the resulting crisis, insulting the pride, and worse, the ancient gods of the highland kingdom.